leggedrobotics/terra-baselines/README.md

 # Terra Baselines - Training, Evals, and Checkpoints for Terra
 Terra Baselines provides a set of tools to train and evaluate RL policies on the [Terra](https://github.com/leggedrobotics/Terra) environment.
+This implementation allows to train an agent capable of planning earthworks in trenches and foundations environments in less than 1 minute on 8 Nvidia RTX-4090 GPUs.

 ## Features
 - Train on multiple devices using PPO with `train.py` (based on [XLand-MiniGrid](https://github.com/corl-team/xland-minigrid))